felixgerloff/mitwelten.github.io/README.md

-# Mitwelten Web Static Proof of Concept
+# Mitwelten Web Static
-Here's a minimal site (no theme, no CSS)  to show the different concepts.
+Hugo source code of the static part, to be hosted on www.mitwelten.org

-Hosting is not yet solved, you'll have to try it on your Mac.
+Hosting is not yet automated, you'll have to preview on your Mac.

 ## Install Hugo
 On your Mac, open a Terminal and type